lingtalfi/Kit_PicassoWidget/doc/pages/conception-notes.md

         and then make it dynamic using php code injection, and so starting by creating a prototype template (by copy-pasting from the original template model) is a methodology that I promote.

-### Using js-init files
+### Using js files

 In the picasso approach, we like to put js scripts at the end of the html page, just before the closing body tag.
 In there, we also put the js code for the widgets that need such initialization code.

-The idea with the js-init files is that when the template is loaded, the initialization js code blocks are also automatically loaded (via the use of the Copilot object from the [HtmlPageRenderer](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Renderer/HtmlPageRenderer.md)).
+The idea with the js files is that when the template is loaded, the initialization js code blocks are also automatically loaded (via the use of the Copilot object from the [HtmlPageRenderer](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Renderer/HtmlPageRenderer.md)).

 The main benefit of using js-init files is that we use js files, and so the writing of initialization code is easy (because